 Fluoride treatments are often associated with children, who are naturally more prone to cavities than adults.
 However, children are not the only ones who can benefit from fluoride.
 These treatments can help anyone of any age prevent the harmful effects of acid erosion, allowing them to more easily keep their teeth strong and healthy.

 Getting enough fluoride for your teeth is essential for aiding in the prevention of tooth decay and the formation of cavities.
-If you are interested in learning more about fluoride treatments, and finding out if they are right for you, call Smiles Cosmetic Dentistry by Dr. Shrenna Clifton today at (470) 400-2001.
+If you are interested in learning more about fluoride treatments, and finding out if they are right for you, call Smiles by Shrenna Clifton, DDS today at (470) 400-2001.

 What our patients are saying about us.